 “Waffles are the new momos in Delhi,” remarked a restaurateur in the business when talking about the proliferation of the Belgian delicacy in the national capital.
 It’s indeed true that the market for waffles is heating up like nothing else the city has seen in recent times since momos took over the streets and it is in this market, brands have to struggle to stand out from the competition which is mostly serving the exact same thing.
 While some are competing on price and portion sizes, others are simply being innovative with their menu and relying on their quality to see them through this storm.
 Ramneek Singh of Me Waffle n More is from the latter breed.
 Singh opened the shutters of his first outlet just six months ago in August last year and he already boasts of eight outlets spread across south Delhi with many in the pipeline.

-How Ramneek Singh of Me Waffles n More Is Steadily Creating a Growing Waffle Chain
+How Ramneek Singh of Me Waffle n More Is Steadily Creating a Growing Waffle Chain

 Although an outsider who comes from the automobile industry, Singh is intent on scaling up the chain of outlets as fast as possible while keeping the quality intact.
 In a conversation with The Restaurant Times, he spoke about the idea and vision behind the company and revealed that he noticed that there wasn’t a good chain offering authentic waffles in northern India so he decided to create it himself.

 “I have a very sweet tooth and I love that food so I want everyone wanted to have these nice and delicious products.
 I wanted to share this joy with everybody and we wanted to have a good place with hygiene.
 We wanted to offer tasty products that are liked by consumers,” he said.

 Out of the eight outlets functioning currently, six are owned by his company while two are franchisee outlets.
 Singh has no qualms about adopting the franchising model this early in his business, in fact, he is excited about it.